drivendataorg/visiomel-melanoma-runtime/README.md

 Here's a few **do**s and **don't**s:

 **Do**:
-- Write a function `predict` that takes the censored features (`config`, `etd`, `first_position`, `lamp`, `mfs`, `runways`, `standtimes`, `tbfm`, `tfm`), airport code, prediction time, partial submission format, any model assets, and path to your solution directory.
-- Use the features that the supervisor passes to your `predict` function at each call.
-These are guaranteed to be in the past relative to the prediction time.
-- Return your pushback prediction times for all flights in the partial submission format that was passed to your `predict` function.
+- Write a function `main` that iterates over the tif files and predicts the likelihood of relapse for each one.
 - Log general information that will help you debug your submission.
 - Test your submission locally and using the smoke test functionality on the platform.
-- Load your model in the `load_model` function to minimize repeated disk read.
+- Consider ways to optimize your pipeline so that it runs end-to-end in under 8 hours.

 **Don't**:
 - Read from locations other than your solution directory.
-- Write out files that can be used across calls to your `predict` function, for example caching features from previous time points.
+- Use information from other images in the test set in making a prediction for a given tif file.
-- Print or log any information about the test features or test submission format, including specific data values and aggregations such as sums, means, or counts.
+- Print or log any information about the test metadata or test images, including specific data values and aggregations such as sums, means, or counts.

 **Participants who violate these guidelines will be subject for disqualification from the competition.**

-As long as you only use what the supervisor passes to your `predict` function, you can be sure your model isn't using information from the future.
-We provide the supervisor and utility scripts; all you need to do is provide the `predict` and `load_model` functions.
-We have included two sample solutions to help you get started:
-- [`examples_src/30_min_to_pushback_benchmark`](https://github.com/drivendataorg/visiomel-melanoma-runtime/blob/main/examples_src/30_min_to_pushback_benchmark), which implements an extremely simple (but entirely valid) submission, predicting 30 minutes to pushback for all flights (a dreadful scenario).
-- [`examples_src/fuser_etd_minus_15_min_benchmark`](https://github.com/drivendataorg/visiomel-melanoma-runtime/blob/main/examples_src/fuser_etd_minus_15_min_benchmark), which implements the _Fuser ETD minus 15 minutes_ solution from the [benchmark blog post](https://www.drivendata.co/blog/airport-pushback-benchmark).

 ## Testing a submission locally